In 1932, Katharine Hepburn arrived in Hollywood.

 RKO wanted to get rid of Kate.
 And they wanted to get rid of her fast.

-Well, obviously Katharine Hepburn wasn’t going to appear in a film named Mother Carey’s Chickens…
+Katharine Hepburn surely wasn’t going to appear in a film named Mother Carey’s Chickens.
+As far as Kate was concerned, there was only one option.

 And that’s just what she did.